jube-home/jube/README.md

 A more comprehensive installation guide is available in the [Getting Started](https://jube-home.github.io/jube/GettingStarted/) of the [documentation](https://jube-home.github.io/jube).

 # Documentation
 The [documentation](https://jube-home.github.io/jube) has been drafted to include all features, and there should not be any undocumented know-how.
 The documentation adopts an instructional style that will explain most features step-by-step with extensive use of screenshots.
-The documentation, where possible, has been written to support an Educate, Demonstrate, Imitate and Practice (EDIP) style.
-Given the EDIP style, an excellent approach to using the documentation is:

-* Educate: Read the topic from start to finish.
-* Demonstrate: Read the topic and pause on each instruction and;
-* Imitate: A read of the topic following the instructions step by step.
-* Practice: Without referring to the documentation, practice using the topic,  varying parameters as appropriate.

 Jube is committed to high-quality instructional documentation and maintains it as part of the overall release methodology.
-If documentation is inadequate,  unclear or missing, raise a GitHub Bug.
-More generally,  if the software does not perform as per documentation, raise a GitHub Bug.
+If documentation is inadequate,  unclear or missing, raise a [Github Issue](https://github.com/jube-home/jube/issues).

 # Support
-Free Support is available via the creation of Github Issues.
+Free Support is available via [Github Issues](https://github.com/jube-home/jube/issues).
+Enterprise Support is $990 per month without long term commitment.
+Enterprise Support is private, direct and dedicated access to the developer via helpdesk ticketing.

-Enterprise Support is a fee of $990 per month.
-Enterprise Support is helpdesk ticketing for guidance in the use of documented features.
-Enterprise Support includes expedited remedy of bugs present in the documented features.
-Enterprise Support offers a response times of 24 hours delivered between 9am and 5pm US Central Time (CET).
-Otherwise governed by the Jube Operations Limited Terms of Service, in matters relating to Insurances,  Warranties and Limitations.
+Enterprise Support is guidance in the use of documented features.
+Enterprise Support includes expedited remedy of bugs present in the software as documented and acceleration of feature requests made.

+The profile of an Enterprise Support user is that of a large organization (e.g. mid to large bank or payment institution) with dedicated access to a software engineering team.
+Enterprise Support offers a response time within 24 hours, delivered between 9am and 5pm US Central Time (CET).
+Enterprise Support does not include production support and Jube can't guarantee emergency responsiveness.

+For users without dedicated access to a software engineering team, Jube has System Integrator and Consulting partners that are skilled in the use of the software.
+Partners provide engineering capacity, production support and emergency responsiveness on a retained, time and material basis.

+Enterprise Support is governed by the Jube Operations Limited Terms of Service, in matters relating to Insurances, Confidentiality \ Non Disclosure, Warranties and Limitations.

 For more information, email [support@jube.io](mailto:support@jube.io).

 # Reporting Vulnerabilities